In this tutorial, we will learn what is Fuzzy lookup, What is a fuzzy match, and what is the use of fuzzy logic.

-2. Fuzzy Lookup only works for table so you need to convert your data into table before carrying out Fuzzy Lookup.
+2. Fuzzy Lookup only works for a table so you need to convert your data into the table before carrying out Fuzzy Lookup.

 3. The dissimilarity column is added when you click on the Go button.
 This is just for identifying the percentage match.